pen-lang/pen/doc/src/README.md

 ## Vision

-Pen aims to make large-scale software development efficient where a number of people develop software together for a long time.
+Pen aims to make large-scale software development efficient where many engineers develop software together for a long time.
 To realize that, it focuses on software **maintainability** and **portability**.

 - Maintainability
   - Simplicity: The language is small and easy to learn but also full featured.